Mfikrihaziq/Courtnest/README.md

 https://docs.google.com/document/d/16-uW4O-DeQiS-n9_XM6DA1icBKwdFxWnnab2_wYYuw8/edit?usp=sharing

 Relationship :
--User can have multiple booking.
+- User can have multiple booking.
--Court can have multiple booking.
+- Court can have multiple booking.
--Each booking is associated with one user and one court.
+- Each booking is associated with one user and one court.

 **Laravel Components Implementation**